 1) When you think of Black History Month, what are some of the stories and images that come to mind?

 Black history to me when I was younger was all about the culture.
 I grew up in the 80’s RnB and soul, 90’s hip-hop era.
 Hip-hop was conscious.
 Artists like Public Enemy, KRS 1 and the Boogie Down Bronx, X Clan, Brand Nubian; and great female artists like MC Lyte and Queen Latifah were the teachers of black history.
-Each year, there was a talent contest in Ottawa and my group would prepare for weeks on end after school, practicing our lyrics, dance moves and stage performance.
+Each year, there was a talent contest in Ottawa and my group would prepare for weeks on end after school, practising our lyrics, dance moves and stage performance.
 It wasn’t even to win; it was just to represent the culture for fun.
 It was the one time that as a youth, we felt a sense of unity no matter what part of the continent, island or city you came from, that night we were all one.

 2) The Black Experience we’re largely exposed to in the media is that of our southern neighbours and the struggles they’ve faced.
 What’s your experience been as a Black person in Canada, and what have you learned from it?

 First, I am going to go down the rabbit hole.
 What the media is doing successfully is divide and conquer.
 This is a human race problem, not black or white.
 We need to understand that first in order to exist as a species.
 Me being Black, I was told by my parents that everything I do, I will need to do it twice as good as the next person just earn respect.
-I was taught not to be discouraged because not matter what, whatever I persevered over, would make me stronger and successful.
-I am fortunate to have great family support, multi-cultural friends, and great education to be able to do the things I do.
+I was taught not to be discouraged because no matter what, whatever I persevered over, would make me stronger and successful.
+I am fortunate to have great family support, multicultural friends, and a great education to be able to do the things I do.
 Pop Ash!

 3) In sharing your voice with the world, what impression do you hope to leave on the world with everything you do?